Chapter 7: Taproot Dual-Leaf Script Tree

 signature+script+cb

-Signature verification+Merkle verification
+Signature check + Merkle verification

-Exposes P2PK structure
+Reveals the P2PK structure